Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 Wired and wireless networks also differ in the ways different hosts communicate.
 While hosts in a wired network all receive the transmissions from all other nodes, in the case of wireless links that may not happen.
 Two examples of situations where this does not happen are:

-- The **hidden terminal problem**: hosts A and C are communicating, but there is a physical medium in between them.
+- The **hidden terminal problem**:
+  Hosts A and C are communicating, but there is a physical medium in between them.
   Host B is able to communicate with both, and thus would be able to route the communication.
-- The **signal attenuation problem**: hosts A and C are communicating, but they are not within link reach of each other.
+- The **signal attenuation problem**:
+  Hosts A and C are communicating, but they are not within link reach of each other.
   Host B is within link reach of both A and C, and thus would be able to route the communication.

+## The 802.11 Wireless LAN Protocol: WiFi

+The **IEEE 802.11 wireless LAN** standard, also known as **WiFi** is the most common wireless standard in use nowadays, by some margin.

 ### The 802.11 Wireless LAN Architecture

-The **IEEE 802.11 wireless LAN** standard, also known as **WiFi** is the most common wireless standard in use nowadays, by some margin.
 The fundamental building block of the 802.11 architecture is the **basic service set (BSS)**.
-A BSS contains one or more wireless stations and a central **base station**, known as an **access point (AP)** in 802.11 parlance.
+A BSS contains one or more wireless stations and a central **base station**, known as an **access point (AP)**.
 In a typical home network, there is one AP and one router (typically integrated together as one unit) that connects the BSS to the Internet.

 In 802.11, each wireless station needs to associate with an AP before it can send or receive network-layer data.
 When a network administrator installs an AP, the administrator assigns a one- or two-word **Service Set Identifier (SSID)** to the access point.
 The administrator must also assign a channel number to the AP.
 To gain Internet access, a wireless device needs to join exactly one of the subnets and hence needs to associate with exactly one AP.

 The wireless device finds out about the various APs within its range through **beacon frames**, periodically sent by the APs, containing its SSID and MAC address.
-The 802.11 standard does not specify an algorithm for selecting which of the available APs to associate with; that algorithm is left up to the designers of the 802.11 firmware and software in your wireless device.
+The 802.11 standard does not specify an algorithm for selecting which of the available APs to associate with: that algorithm is left up to the designers of the 802.11 firmware and software in the wireless device.
 Typically, the device chooses the AP whose beacon frame is received with the highest signal strength.
 In order to create an association with a particular AP, the wireless device may be required to authenticate itself to the AP.
 The process of scanning channels and listening for beacon frames is known as **passive scanning**.

 A wireless device can also perform **active scanning**, by broadcasting a probe frame that will be received by all APs within the wireless device’s range.
 APs respond to the probe request frame with a probe response frame.
 The wireless device can then choose the AP with which to associate from among the responding APs.
 After selecting the AP with which to associate, the wireless device sends an association request frame to the AP, and the AP responds with an association response frame.

 Once associated with an AP, the device will want to join the subnet to which the AP belongs.
 Thus, the device will typically send a DHCP discovery message into the subnet via the AP in order to obtain an IP address on the subnet.